The Black Book: Imbalance of Power and Wealth in the Sudan: Contents

 The first page of the Black Book, Part I, states its thesis: "This publication unveils the level of injustice practised by successive governments, secular and theocratic, democratic or autocratic, since the independence of the country in 1956 to this date."
-The main argument is that the riverine Arabs near Khartoum have centralized power around themselves, proven by a statistical analysis.
+The main argument of the book, which is demonstrated using a simple statistical analysis of Sudan's population by ethnicity, is that the riverine Arabs near Khartoum have a disproportionate amount of political power compared to other ethnic groups.

 The first of the many charts details the populations of the various regions and number of Federal/National-level representatives, as a percentage of the total, since independence.
 It pointed out that every single president had come from the North.

 The book goes on to break down these numbers of representation by regime since independence, constitutionally mandated posts, and state governorships, all illustrated through charts.
 After dealing with the central point about inequality in positions of high office, the Black Book goes on to detail similarly disproportionate results in the number of Attorneys General, executive staff in the Ministry of Finance and the National Council for Distribution of Resources, which allocates oil wealth, as well to note the cultural domination of the national media by northerners.
 Practically every major sector of society is analyzed to show a pattern of northern control.

 Academic Abdullahi El-Tom, in his critique of the book, states that the latter half is not nearly as well-argued as the heavily statistical beginning, making points that are then not substantiated and sometimes falling into polemical statements.
 For example, the Black Book states that the equipment that was to be used for the Western Highway Project was diverted to the Northern Highway Project, which is both widely rumored and believed, but no evidence is provided to back it up.
 El-Tom further makes the following observations: it has an implicit view of Sudan as Islamic; it emphasizes the grievances of Western Sudan (i.e. Darfur and Kordofan) over the other marginalized regions; and it has an unforgiving stance towards all the north, rather than just the three clans identified as controlling the government (i.e. the Shaigiya, the Jaaliyeen and the Danagla).

 Part II was originally supposed to concentrate on policy recommendations stemming from the analysis in Part I. However, the Sudanese government so strongly attacked the findings of the first part that the writers instead took the opportunity to back up the original publication.
 Part II thus consists of the listing of every single government official counted in the first part, with their regional and clan affiliation.